Diagnosing Overactive Bladder

 - Glucose, which could signal diabetes

 Postvoid residual volume.
 This test checks to see whether the bladder empties fully by passing a flexible tube called a catheter through your urethra and into your bladder after you’ve urinated.
 The catheter drains the urine that remains in your bladder and measures it.
-Another way to test postvoid residual urine is with an ultrasound, which uses sound waves to look at how much urine is left in your bladder after you go.
+Another way to test postvoid residual urine is with a bladder scanner that uses ultrasound, a test that uses sound waves to look at how much urine is left in your bladder after you go.
+The bladder scanner is a painless procedure.
+Ultrasound gel is placed on your lower abdomen and the machine calculates the volume of urine left in your bladder.